FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet.md

 {% include docs/_image.liquid src="/assets/img/docs/integrations/dotnet-integration/admin-user-setup.png" alt="Admin user setup in FusionAuth." class="img-fluid" width="1200" figure=false %}

-Then, you’ll login to the FusionAuth admin UI.
+Then, you’re at the FusionAuth admin UI.
 This lets you configure FusionAuth manually.
 But for this tutorial, you’re going to create an API key and then you’ll configure FusionAuth using the {{page.language}} client library.

 Navigate to <span class="breadcrumb">Settings → API Keys</span>.
 Click the <span class="uielement">+</span> button to add a new API Key.
 Copy the value of the <span class="field">Key</span> field and then save the key.
 It might be a value like `CY1EUq2oAQrCgE7azl3A2xwG-OEwGPqLryDRBCoz-13IqyFYMn1_Udjt`.